-Each student will prepare and give an appellate oral argument on both sides of a legal issue.
-Students will be provided with the information they need to develop these arguments.
+Each student will give an appellate oral argument on both sides of a legal issue.
+Students will be provided with the information needed to develop these arguments.

 The appellate arguments will be given to a panel of three attorneys who act as appellate justices.
 This argument follows a general debate style in which one student gives an argument on the appellant side of issue one, and then that student's partner gives the argument for the appellate side of issue two.
 Then two other students from a different team give the appellee arguments of issue one and issue two, and the debate ends with a brief rebuttal argument from the appellant side.